Nuclei-Software/nuclei-tool-guide/source/openocd/intro.rst

 OpenOCD also supports the ARM semihosting feature, use the following command to enable it.

 .. code-block:: c
-    :linenos:

     arm semihosting enable

+For more detailed information about how to use openocd, please check the ``openocd.pdf`` distributed in openocd release.
 Frequently asked questions
 ==========================

 There are a few more FAQs please see: https://github.com/riscv-mcu/riscv-openocd/wiki

-And more detailed information about how to use openocd, please check the ``openocd.pdf`` distributed in openocd release.

 Low-cost debugger solution
 ==========================